ynashed/bionemo-fw-ea/README.md

 Once the container is running, you can run the training and inference examples, see [BioNeMo Framework Tutorials](https://docs.nvidia.com/bionemo-framework/latest/tutorials-fw.html), or develop and test your own code.

-As an example, For ESM1-nv, ESM2-nv, and ProtT5-nv, we provide an `infer.sh` script under `examples/protein/<MODEL_NAME>`, to run inference in offline mode (without running a remote inference client).
+As an example, For ESM1-nv, ESM2-nv, and ProtT5-nv, we provide the `bionemo.model.infer` module to run inference in offline mode (without running a remote inference client).
 Users must specify an input CSV file with sequence data, and a CONFIG file with model specifics and data paths.
 Example config files are provided at  `examples/protein/<MODEL_NAME>/conf`.
 Example input data file is provided at `examples/tests/test_data/protein/test/x000.csv`.
-The following is an example use of `infer.sh` to run inference on ESM2-nv using a csv file with sequence data.
+The following is an example use of the `bionemo.model.infer` module to run inference on ESM2-nv using a csv file with sequence data.
 We use the `infer.yaml` config available at `examples/protein/esm2nv/conf/infer.yaml`.
 This config contains the `model.data.dataset` variable that can also be used to set the input file - in our example we override this default to point to an example file we include in the BioNeMo Framework codebase.
 The set of commands below generates a pickle file with the embeddings of all sequences, at `$BIONEMO_HOME/data/bionemo_esm2_example.pkl`, specified by `model.data.output_fname`.

 ```bash